Best way to start off the summer? Make sure the house is fresh and clean!

 • Air conditioning is always a healthy household helper during summer because it keeps the dust and the pollen outside – resulting in a reduction of allergies.
 If you like a natural breeze, use window filters that keep airborne particles and dust out of your home.
 Whether using air conditioning or heating, you can place filters in your air duct registers to keep dust out of your home.

 • Business is slow for maintenance crews throughout late summer, so look for discounts on all home services.
-Services such as gutter cleaning will help prepare your home for summer thunderstorms.
+Services such as gutter cleaning Link opens in a new tab will help prepare your home for summer thunderstorms.
 Also schedule your furnace maintenance to ensure you are warm on that first cold night of fall.

 For your home cleaning needs, call the professionals at Molly Maid.
 Call (800) 654-9647 now to connect directly with your local Molly Maid.
 Each maid services team comprises insured, licensed, and uniformed housekeepers who are regularly supervised.
 Click here to request service in your area.